On Extended Thermodynamics: From Classical to the Relativistic Regime: The Eckart and Landau-Lifshitz first order theories

 Relative to this frame, formula (\ref{IHF}) shows that the heat flux $q^{\mu}$ is identical to energy flux i.e. $h^{\mu}=q^{\mu}$ and by similar analysis as for the case Landau-Lifshitz case, we deduce the following phenomenological relations:

-where the coefficients $(\kappa$, $\zeta_{v}$, $\zeta)$ have the same meaning as for the Landau-Lifshitz theory.\\ Although the theories of Landau-Lifshitz and Eckart are simple theories, nevertheless are pathological theories.
-For a critical analysis of the problems plugging these theories see for instance refs. {\cite{His1},\cite{His2}.
+where the coefficients $(\kappa$, $\zeta_{v}$, $\zeta)$ have the same meaning as for the Landau-Lifshitz theory.\\ Although the theories of Landau-Lifshitz and Eckart are simple theories, nevertheless as we mentioned in the introduction, they are pathological theories.
+They exhibit infinite propagation of disturbances, instabilities of the equilibrium states and for a critical analysis of the problems plugging them see for instance Refs. \refcite{His2,His1}.